 This price shows that people are paying about 4.5% less than MSRP for this car.
 Note that this is the average price which means that some people would have paid even less.
-Our target is 15% discount.
+Our target is a 15% discount.

 Use this indicative price and subtract another 5-10% from this price to set your target price to buy.

-Example, In this case, I would go and start my negotiation with 44K and would settle for around 45-46K based on how the deal plays.
+For example, In this case, I would go and start my negotiation with 44K and would settle for around 45-46K based on how the deal plays.

 #3 Count Price of Additional Packages Over Base at 25% of MSRP

-Whatever additional packages like entertainment package, luxury leather trim package etc are added on top of the base model of the car have extremely high prices.
+Whatever additional packages like entertainment package, luxury leather trim package, etc are added on top of the base model of the car have extremely high prices.